grpc/grpc.github.io/docs/quickstarts/python-quickstart.md

 ### Install gRPC tools

-Python's gRPC tools include the protocol buffer compiler `protoc` and the special plugin for generating server and client code from `.proto` gRPC service definitions.
+Python's gRPC tools include the protocol buffer compiler `protoc` and the special plugin for generating server and client code from `.proto` service definitions.
 For the first part of our quickstart example, we've already generated the server and client stubs from [helloworld.proto](https://github.com/grpc/grpc/tree/{{ site.data.config.grpc_release_branch }}/examples/protos/helloworld.proto), but you'll need the tools for the rest of our quickstart, as well as later tutorials and your own projects.

 To install gRPC tools, run: